AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/analytics/analytics-page-overview.md

 ## Analytic Tabs {#analytic-tabs}

-We break your stats into three separate tabs: Me, Team, and Content.
+We break your stats into three separate tabs: [!UICONTROL Me], [!UICONTROL Team], and [!UICONTROL Content].
 You can use each one to get a different perspective on the insight we provide.

 When going from tab to tab on the analytics page you can sort your stats by clicking on the view, click, or reply icons.

-In the Me and Team tabs you will see information about deals closed.
+In the [!UICONTROL Me] and [!UICONTROL Team] tabs you will see information about deals closed.
 This number is controlled by how many times people on your team ring the gong.

-## Me Tab {#me-tab}
+## [!UICONTROL Me] Tab {#me-tab}

-The Me tab is a great place to check on the engagement of your emails, templates, and links.
-If you are an admin in Sales Connect, you can filter by any user on your team to see their stats.
+The [!UICONTROL Me] tab is a great place to check on the engagement of your emails, templates, and links.
+If you are an admin in [!DNL Sales Connect], you can filter by any user on your team to see their stats.

-## Team Tab {#team-tab}
+## [!UICONTROL Team] Tab {#team-tab}

 Here you can see stats and rankings of your whole team.
 You can also filter by any subteams you have created.

-## Content Tab {#content-tab}
+## [!UICONTROL Content] Tab {#content-tab}

 The content tab contains stats on templates, content, and links.
 You can either filter by everyone, or by teams your admins have created.

 If you see blue text under the subject column, it means the template is shared.
 You can click the blue text to be taken to that template.
-View its usage by clicking **Template Analytics**.
+View its usage by clicking **[!UICONTROL Template Analytics]**.

 "Clicks on content" are counted when a recipient clicks a link in your email.